Corridor Q

 Corridor Q is a highway in the U.S. states of Kentucky, Virginia, and West Virginia.
 It is part of the Appalachian Development Highway System and U.S. Route 460.
-Corridor Q runs from Corridor B (US 23/US 119) near Pikeville, Kentucky easterly to Interstate 81 in Christiansburg, Virginia.
+Corridor Q runs from Corridor B (US 23/US 119) near Pikeville, Kentucky, easterly to Interstate 81 in Christiansburg, Virginia.

 Corridor Q does not meet any ADHS Corridors other than B, but it meets the planned Coalfields Expressway (U.S. Route 121) near Grundy, Virginia, the King Coal Highway (U.S. Route 52) in Bluefield, West Virginia, and Interstate 77 just to the east near Princeton.
 At its west end, traffic can continue northwesterly along Corridor B, Corridor R, Corridor I, and Interstate 64 to reach Lexington, Kentucky.
-The part of Corridor Q east of Bluefield is part of the I-73/74 North-South Corridor.
+The part of Corridor Q east of Bluefield is part of the future I-73/74 North-South Corridor.

 History

 Kentucky

 Corridor Q in Kentucky exists between Corridor B/US 23/US 119 at Yeager to the VA 80 near Breaks, Virginia.
 The corridor is expected to continue southeastward to the Coalfields Expressway approximately five-miles from the Kentucky state line.
-The new four-lane relocation of US 460 will include interchanges at US 23, Greasy Creek Road, KY 195 and at KY 80.
+The new four-lane relocation of US 460 (currently signed as KY 3174) will include interchanges at US 23, Greasy Creek Road, KY 195 and at KY 80.
 An eight-mile segment of the new US 460 realignment opened from US 23 to Wolfpit Branch Road on December 18, 2014.